Time Out at Lake Hāwea

 Kidds Bush

 Kidds Bush is a lovely DOC campground at the north end of Lake Hāwea, accessed from Meads Road.
-There’s a pretty beach and a short native forest walk next to the campground.
-It’s nice spot for a picnic, or to spend a few days.
+Next to the campground, there’s a pretty beach and a short native forest walk.
+It’s a nice spot for a picnic or to spend a few days.

 7 images